-(1) Table above reflects additional interests acquired in the recent acquisition of additional interests in Ghana.
+(1) Table above reflects the acquisition of additional interests in Ghana in October 2021 and the pre-emption transaction with Tullow in March 2022.
 See "Item 8.
-Financial Statements and Supplementary Data-Note 3-Acquisitions and Divestitures" for discussion of potential pre-emption impact.
+Financial Statements and Supplementary Data-Note 3-Acquisitions and Divestitures" for discussion of pre-emption transaction with Tullow.